 Risk factors for varicose veins and blood clots

 Varicose veins tend to run in families as an inherited condition, and other factors may increase pressure in the veins and contribute to the formation of varicose veins.
 These factors include obesity, older age, pregnancy, smoking, sedentary lifestyle, and leg injury.
 Women tend to be more susceptible to varicose veins than men.
 It’s important to note that contraceptive pills are not only an additional risk factor for varicose veins, but they also put women at additional risk for blood clots.
 Other risk factors for blood clots specifically include immobility, genetics, and injury to veins or adjacent tissues.

 Your doctor can diagnose deep vein thrombosis with blood tests and confirm with ultrasound or other imaging tests.
 Treatment typically involves blood-thinning medications or an inferior vena cava filter if the patient cannot take anticoagulants for other medical reasons.

 We offer comprehensive care

 At San Diego Varicose Vein Treatment Center, we offer treatment options for the treatment of varicose veins.
 If you have moderate to severe varicose veins and you’re worried about their deeper health indications, we can help.
 When you come to us, not only do you get a treatment plan customized just for you, but you also get the peace of mind that comes from knowing you’re in the hands of a highly skilled and experienced cardiologist, Dr. Behzad Taghizadeh.
-Give us a call to schedule your free consultation today.
+Give us a call to schedule your consultation today.